NeustarRegistry/nsr-toolkit/readme.md

 ## Quick Start Guide

-ARI's EPP Toolkit allows you to send commands to an EPP service and receive back responses.
+Neustar's EPP Toolkit allows you to send commands to an EPP service and receive back responses.
 To send commands it is necessary to create a session, which will handle socket connection, the EPP greeting, and logging in.

 **Create a session**